 The outputted value of the mean using the maximum likelihood estimation for the dataset with an intended mean of 1.00 is 1.00135.
 This is good as it was exactly as intended.
 The other datasets follow in that all of their means are incredibly close to the intended value.

 The next goal of this task is to plot the estimated mean for the range of N = [1,10^6] using a log base 10 scale.
 Therefore, I plotted all estimated means for all 1,000,000 data points and utilized a log base scale as required.
+The outputted graph is as follows: